KovalenkoDmytro/WP_starter/README.md

 ### 4. Start Development Server

-This will start Webpack in development mode with file watching and BrowserSync.
+This will start Webpack in development mode with file watching and BrowserSync:

 ```bash
 npm run dev